Anxiety can feel harmful — but in truth, it can serve an important purpose. We look at the truth behind anxiety, plus coping tips.

-When you feel panic washing over you, the sweat collecting in your palms and dripping down your knees, heartbeat blaring through your chest, the inner shakiness and shallow breathing, the butterflies stomping inside your stomach, all you want to do — desperately — is to make it stop.
+When you feel anxiety washing over you — the sweat collecting in your palms and dripping down your knees, heartbeat blaring through your chest, the inner shakiness and shallow breathing — all you want to do is to make it stop.

-In those moments anxiety feels dangerous.
-It feels like something is terribly wrong.
-Or maybe we know that we’re not in real danger, that we’re experiencing a panic attack, but our bodies are in such a state of terror that we don’t care.
-The panic is too persuasive, and we yearn to escape.
-We yearn for anxiety to go away forever.
+In those moments, anxiety feels dangerous.
+It can feel like something is terribly wrong.
+Even if we know we’re not in real danger, our bodies are in such a state of terror that we don’t care.
+We yearn to escape and for the anxiety to go away forever.

 When people become anxious, they tend to feel dizzy or lightheaded.
 Understandably, many people worry that this means they’re going to pass out.

 But fainting is actually very rare, said Simon A. Rego, PsyD, director of psychology training and the CBT Training Program at Montefiore Medical Center/Albert Einstein College of Medicine in New York.

 “Remember, fainting most often occurs with low blood pressure, or for people who respond to stressful situations with a drop in blood pressure — and when anxious, most people experience a rise in their blood pressure, not a drop.”

 We feel dizzy and lightheaded because our bodies start breathing more rapidly and intensively to prepare us for danger, Chapman said.
 This produces a feeling of breathlessness, which is harmless.
 It’s “the body’s way of sending more oxygen to bodily tissues.”

 “In other words, panic attacks do not cause one to pass out — the adrenaline and noradrenaline in the body eventually go away, and the feeling doesn’t last forever.
 In a weird way, these symptoms indicate that your body is doing what it is supposed to, in the event that real danger exists.”